utmstack/collector-client-4j/README.md

 } catch (GrpcConnectionException e) {
 // Your exception handling here when the channel can't be created } catch (LogMessagingException e) {
-// Your exception handling here when the log can't be forwarded to log-auth-proxy }
+// Your exception handling here when the configuration wasn't upserted }
 ~~~
 **Note:** When you use non-streaming methods like before, ensure that you close the channel with: